 In the above example, I am using Screen element just to debug/test the Flow to make sure that it is passing correct data – i.e. Lead ID, in my case – to the next element Add to Campaign (Record Create) element.

 After Summer’18 release, however, with just a few clicks, you can now debug your Flow with a built-in debug tool within the Cloud Flow Designer!
 No need to add Screen elements to test the outcome.
 Cloud Flow Designer now offers a debug option to help you test and troubleshoot your flows.
 Easily set input variables, quickly restart flows and view all the gory details of what’s happening in real time as your flow executes.
-The new feature includes following capabilities:
+The new feature includes the following capabilities:

 - Easily specify the values of input variables.
 After running the flow, you can quickly change those values and rerun the flow.

 - Choose whether sub-flow elements are running the latest version of each referenced flow.